-d.
+e.
 Discount Amounts May be Greater Currently In Light of Extremely High Illiquidity and Volatility in Financial Markets.
-The lack control discount is often based on closed end funds. of Typically, discounts are in the 6-7% range with municipal bond funds and in the 8-12% range for equity components.
+The lack of control discount is often based on closed end funds.
+Typically, discounts are in the 6-7% range with municipal bond funds and in the 8-12% range for equity components.
 In mid-October, 2008, the average discount in municipal funds was almost 30%, and the average discount in equity funds was 20-30%.
-The net effect is that under the standard methodology for determining lack of control discounts, allowable discounts appear to have tripled or more based on extreme volatility.
-(Of course, the high discounts are in addition to the generally depressed values of many real estate and financial assets.)
+The net effect is that under the standard methodology for determining lack of control discounts, allowable discounts are in addition to the generally depressed values of many real estate and financial assets.)